mars0i/free/README.md

 Experiments with free energy minimization, i.e. prediction error minimization, i.e. predictive processing--in the neuroscience sense.

-(My starting point is this beautiful article:
+(My starting point is this excellent article:
 Rafal Bogacz, "A tutorial on the free-energy framework for modelling perception and learning", *Journal of Mathematical Psychology*, Available online 14 December 2015, ISSN 0022-2496,